Elton John: Musicianship

-Honours and awards
+Awards and honours

 Sir Elton John's coat of arms.
 Granted to him in 1987, the shield includes piano keys and records.
 The Spanish motto, el tono es bueno, combines a pun on Elton John's name with the translation "the tone is good".
 The black, red and gold colours are also those of Watford F.C.
 The steel helmet above the shield faced forward and with its visor open indicates that John is a knight.

 In October 1975 John received a star on the Hollywood Walk of Fame.
 In 1992 he and Taupin were inducted into the Songwriters Hall of Fame.
 John was inducted into the Rock and Roll Hall of Fame in his first year of eligibility in 1994.
 John was appointed a Commander of the Order of the British Empire (CBE) in 1995.
 John was knighted by Elizabeth II on 24 February 1998, for services to music and to charity.
 In the 2020 New Year Honours he was appointed Member of the Order of the Companions of Honour (CH) by Elizabeth for services to music and to charity.